 This includes commenting on other posts, following influencers on various platforms, and growing your business’ professional network.
 Only when your network grows will your chances of getting B2B sales leads increase.

 Additionally, when people see you converse with them regularly, you will start becoming familiar to them.
 This way, when you’ll finally make your sales pitch to B2B sales leads, they’ll know more about you.
-The familiarity can increase your chances of getting a positive response.
+Familiarity can increase your chances of getting a positive response.

-The next technique is to grow your brand recognition and make the jump from being a part of the community to become one of its influencers.
+The next technique is to grow your brand recognition and make the jump from being a part of the community to becoming one of its influencers.
 This, of course, is easier said than done.
-But while you may not become a leading influencer in a few short months, it can still help you build your reputation
+But while you may not become a leading influencer in a few short months, it can still help you build your reputation.

 People tend to look at influencers as authority figures in their niches.
 Not only do they take their recommendations seriously, they often also follow them.
 Building this authority can help you generate B2B sales leads.